ecaterina99/Spring/FlowersShop/README.md

 🧩 DTO & Service layers ensuring clean architecture and separation of concerns

-🎨 Thymeleaf + Bootstrap for responsive, elegant UI
+🎨 Thymeleaf + Bootstrap for responsive elegant UI

 ⚙️ Custom JavaScript for a dynamic and interactive shopping experience